scalacenter/advisoryboard/proposals/014-production-ready-scalamacros.md

 ## Proposal

 We propose that the Scala Center invests engineering resources to make scalamacros/scalamacros production ready so the community can migrate to this new macro system.
-This will ultimately enable better IDE support and ease migration to dotty.
+This will ultimately enable better IDE support and ease migration to Dotty.

 Focus should be put on the following tasks: